 Murphy placed a full-size mattress on a metal frame that could be folded up when not in use.
 The wall bed allowed Murphy to stow his bed in his closet, transforming his one-room apartment from a bedroom into a parlor where his sweetheart could enter.

 The invention was successful in more ways than one.
 Murphy later married the woman that sparked the idea for his invention, and today the Murphy bed is synonymous with clever space-saving solutions.

 Since the early 1900s, the wall bed has evolved, but the design is relatively unchanged for most companies.
 Traditional Murphy beds are wall- or floor-mounted and uses elaborate springs and metal frames to raise and lower the mattress.
 The spring systems can be cumbersome, often dangerous to install, and pricy.
 The Lori Wall Bed is the modern answer to these common Murphy bed pitfalls.

 Unlike the traditional Murphy bed, the Lori Wall Bed has no mechanical aids for lifting and lowering the platform because springs aren’t needed to raise the platform with ease.
-Alternatively, the Lori Wall Bed rolls up and down along rounded wooden rockers on the floor.
+Instead of using the force of springs or pistons, the Lori Wall Bed can be lifted and lowered by hand using your and your lifting partner's strength.
 It is an innovative yet simple system.

 What Is a Futon?

 A futon is another common small-space sleeper.
 Futons are essentially a sofa that doubles as a guest bed.
 They’re often associated with college dorms because most options are cheap and equipped with waif-thin mattresses.
 Considering its origins, that association makes perfect sense.

 The futon originated in Japan as a thin mattress meant to be placed directly on the floor or floor mat.
 The mattress could be rolled up when not in use, as explained by the design website Living Spaces.
 The goal was — and still is — to save space.